dsjkee/network_visio_backend/README.md

 The main purpose of this app - is select packets which consist of some filter parametrs and translete information about this packets to GUI.

+Program filtering by port destination of recieved packet

 Filter parametrs are set by programm running.
 Now, it parametrs is:
 host_ip and service_port.